 Keeping Track and Keeping Notes

 Write down or otherwise record where you read each day.
 That way if you miss a day or two, you won’t be lost about where to go when you get back into reading.
 Also, you’ll be able to remember, since you’re skipping through three books, what was the last chapter of each book that you read.
-I have a Bible Reading Log in the Resource Library that would be perfect for tracking your progress.
+I have a Bible Reading Log in the Treasure Trove of Faith Freebies that would be perfect for tracking your progress.
+Sign up below and I’ll send you the password!

 While you’re tracking what you read, I encourage you to journal about what the Lord is saying to you through these Scripture passages.
 Journaling might not be something you choose to do every day, but once or twice a week.
 Whatever you choose, journaling becomes a wonderful record of your spiritual journey.
 Re-read your entries in a few years, and you’ll have an opportunity to praise the Lord for all He has taught you and brought you through.